-They’ll also allow you to learn from your peers as much as your professors — a hugely important and valuable aspect of psychology.
+Elective courses will also allow you to learn from your peers as much as your professors — a hugely important and valuable aspect of psychology.

 Finally, if you plan to study psychology online, you need to ensure you’re familiar with the graduation requirements.

-Remember, you can do these hours on your own time.
+Remember, you can do these hours on your own time!

 What are you waiting for?